thought-machine/please/docs/codelabs/genrule.md

 which can be hard to debug, but more importantly, will block the parser while it waits for that rule to build.
 Use non-filegroup subincludes under very careful consideration!

-## Introduction to tools
+## Managing tools
 Duration: 7

 Right now we're relying on `wc` to be available on the configured path.
-This is a pretty safe bet however Please provides a powerful mechanism for managing tools:
+This is a pretty safe bet however Please provides a powerful mechanism for managing tools, so let's over engineer this:

 ### `build/defs/word_count.build_defs`
 ```python